teokem/guides/setup-macos.md

 3. Add-ons: Duplex unit (twosided printing)

-## Backup

-1. First of all, use Box as described above.
-This gives version control, possibility to share folders, and is an additional layer of safety.

 ## More help?

-Once the above is complete, contact M.L. if you need to backup to Time Machine, wired ethernet access etc.
+Once the above is complete, contact M.L. if you need additional help.